fnichol/docker-vint/README.md

 ## Getting the Image

-Time image is hosted on Docker Hub and can be pulled down with:
+The image is hosted on Docker Hub and can be pulled down with:

 ```console
 $ docker pull fnichol/vint